Table of Contents

 Differential diagnosis

-- Alveolar rhabdomyosarcoma (RMS): different morphology; has PAX3 and PAX7-FKHR fusion transcripts (Pediatr Dev Pathol 2004;7:583) and myogenin is generally seen as weak, focal and nuclear
+- Different morphology; has PAX3 and PAX7::FOXO1 fusion transcripts (Pediatr Dev Pathol 2004;7:583)

-- Metastatic carcinoma: positive expression of cytokeratin is seen in metastatic carcinoma, whereas desmin and MyoD1 are negative
+- Positive expression of cytokeratin is seen in metastatic carcinoma

-- Also synovial sarcoma, leiomyosarcoma, spindle cell carcinoma, spindle cell melanoma, fibrosarcoma, malignant peripheral nerve sheath tumor, and malignant triton tumor
+- Also synovial sarcoma, leiomyosarcoma, spindle cell carcinoma, spindle cell melanoma, fibrosarcoma, malignant peripheral nerve sheath tumor and malignant triton tumor

 Additional references